caracatrepa/caracatrepa.github.io/docs/week1/mouthfuls-mindfulness.md

 chips but to try eating them mindfully.
 First she checks in with her mind.
 She finds her mind is worried about an article she promised to write.
-Her mind says she needs to get started on it to- night.
+Her mind says she needs to get started on it tonight.
 She checks in with her heart and finds she is feeling a little lonely because her husband is out of town.
 She checks in with her stomach and body and discovers she is both hungry and tired.
 She